machingclee/machingclee.github.io/static/media/418-ORM-in-python.67e9040d.md

 ###### On relationship defined in this section

-Our <customanchor href="/blog/article/FastAPI-and-ORM-in-Python#Script-to-Reverse-Engineer-Existing-Database-into-SqlAlchemy-Entity-Classes">script section</customanchor>
-has reverse-engineered all the relations for us.
-This session is simply for better understanding and recording.
+In section [#script-section] we have constructed a python script to  reverse-engineered all the relations for us.
+This session is simply for better understanding of the `sqlalchemy` library.

 ###### One to one/many via direct foreign key